Landing Page Optimization for Better CPC Performance

 Best practices:

-• Keep it simple and scannable
+• Keep content simple and scannable.

-• Use whitespace strategically
+• Use whitespace strategically to separate sections.

-• Highlight key benefits in bullet points
+• Highlight benefits in bullet points.

-• Make buttons bold and contrast-rich
+• Make CTA buttons bold, colorful, and contrast-rich.

 8. Use Heatmaps and Session Recordings